Frequently Asked Questions

 All students who are new to distance learning are expected to complete CDL001: Orientation to Learning Online before the start of their first online course(s).
 CDL001 is a unique Orientation module that prepares students for learning at a distance.
 The orientation located within the general orientation to the college: Go2Reynolds.
 For Go2Reynolds:

 - Click on Create Account

 - Enter the required information

 - You can return to this account as often as you like to view all of the video options on the student dashboard.

 You can complete CDL001 on your time and at a distance.
 The Orientation helps you to understand how typical online courses are structured, paced, and facilitated.
 You will have the opportunity to interact with a facilitator and with other students, as you prepare for learning at a distance.

 Special Features of CDL001: Orientation to Learning Online:

-- The module can be completed within four to five days.
+- The module can be completed at your own pace.